An inequality of multiple integral of $s$ norm of vectors in $\mathbb{R}^n$: The local product and associated space

-The $k^{th}$ local product is in some sense a universal map induced by a sheet.
-In other words a local product can be constructed by carefully choosing the sheet.
-By taking our sheet to be the constant function $f:=1$ we obtain the local product Similarly, if we take our sheet to be $f=\log$, then under the condition that $\langle \vec{a}, \vec{b}\rangle \neq 0$, we obtain the induced local product By taking the sheet $f=\mathrm{Id}$ to be the identity function, then we obtain in this setting the associated local product Again, by taking the sheet $f=\mathrm{Id}^{-1}$ with $\langle a,b \rangle \neq 0$, then we obtain the corresponding induced $k^{th}$ local product
+In certain ways, the $k^{th}$ local product is a universal map induced by a sheet.
+In other words, a local product can be made by carefully selecting the sheet.
+We get the local product by making our sheet the constant function $f:=1$